eCrowneEng/FRG-SH/README.md

 The screen's `SCL` connects to `D1` and `SDA` to `D2`

 ## Code
 The source code for the firmware is meant to be opened with [Platformio (VS Code + Platformio Plugin)](https://platformio.org/platformio-ide) rather than Arduino IDE.
+It also means that the entry point for the code is in `src/main.cpp` rather than an `.ino` file, but don't worry, it's the same on the inside.

 The reason for this is because [Platformio](https://platformio.org/) is a much better editor, dependency management is superior, and many more reasons.
 [Here's a good and very long read about it](https://nerdytechy.com/platformio-vscode-vs-arduino-ide/).